Directive: Administrative Assistant

 Wilma was born and raised in St. Catharines.
 She is married to Robert and they have been blessed with two children and recently became proud grandparents for the first time.
 Wilma joined the League in 1987.
 She served at her parish council as Health & Education, Communications, President-Elect/Organization and President.
 She was awarded the Maple Leaf Service Pin in 2011.
 She became a member of the Diocesan Council in 2002.
 While on the Diocesan Council she chaired the standing committees of Spiritual Development, Health & Education, Resolutions, Organization/President-Elect and became President in 2012.
 Wilma was elected to the Provincial Council in 2015 and has chaired Community Life, Education and Health and at the present time Resolutions.
 Wilma is also serving on the sub-committee of Legislation on the National Council.
 She became a Life Member is 2016.
 She has developed and presented several leadership workshops for the Diocese and a Resolutions workshop for the Provincial Council.
 Wilma was a co-leader for training and presenting Catch the Fire.
 A lifelong parishioner of Star of the Sea, she serves currently in the ministry of hospitality.
 In 2001, she completed the Diploma in Ministry program from St. Francis Xavier University.
 Her favourite past times are her family, reading, travelling, and spending time with her sisters in the League across the province.

-Marie-Theresa has been married to Larry, who was ordained a deacon in 2011, for the past 50 years.
+Marie-Theresa has been married to Larry, ordained a deacon in 2011, for the past 52 years in November 2021.
 They have three children and four grandchildren.
 She worked at the Bank for 8 years, then moved on to Chrysler Canada where she held various positions of increasing responsibilities.
 She retired after 30 years in 2003, worked at home doing book-keeping, then worked as Pastoral Minister for the parishes of St. Joseph and St. Ursula in Chatham from 2008 to 2014.

 Joanne Hough has served in many roles as a CWL member for over 35 years.
 She held positions in St. Mary’s Catholic Women’s League in Lindsay, as education chair, president-elect, president and past president.
 She has also held diocesan positions such as treasurer and president of the Peterborough Diocesan Council.
 In addition, Joanne has served on provincial subcommittees for convention minute review and Christian Family Life.